LeMat Revolver: Civil War use

 The LeMat revolver was manufactured from 1856 to 1865, with approximately 2,900 being produced.
 The first models were manufactured by John Krider of Philadelphia, with the second model (the first overseas model) being produced by Charles Frederic Girard and Son of Paris.
 Quality concerns prompted LeMat to consider production at the Birmingham Small Arms Company in Birmingham, England, but production was never mounted there.
 LeMat revolvers from France were shipped to the Confederate States forces via the United Kingdom, and all firearms that landed in the UK were (and still are) required to be proofed.
 The LeMats that found their way through the U.S. Navy blockade were stamped with British proof marks from the Birmingham Proof House, leading to the misapprehension that the pistols were manufactured in the UK.
 A handful are known to have been made illegitimately in the UK by an unknown manufacturer, believed to be the London Armoury Company, but only two examples survive to the present day, and it is doubtful any of the English-made LeMats ever saw service during the U.S. Civil War.

 The original revolver, constructed of blued steel with grips of checkered walnut, was not considered to be a very accurate weapon, although it was deadly at close range.
 Civil War cavalrymen, particularly in the South, preferred to carry several pistols, as it was faster to draw another loaded weapon than to try to reload a cap and ball revolver in combat.

 After the introduction of cartridge-firing firearms, the LeMat system appeared in pinfire, but this version is exceedingly rare.
-A centerfire version in 12mm Perrin or 11mm Chamelot-Delvigne, with a 24 gauge shot barrel, was made in later years in Belgium.
+A centerfire version in 12 mm Perrin or 11 mm Chamelot-Delvigne, with a 24 gauge shot barrel, was made in later years in Belgium.
 While having better sales than its pinfire relative, the centerfire LeMat also had no real commercial success due to the invention of the double-action system.
 With both weapons, loading was accomplished via a loading gate at the 4 o'clock position for the cylinder and by swinging the breech of the shot barrel up and left.